UPPMAX/R-matlab-julia-HPC/docs/julia/load_run.md

             julia serial-sum.jl Arg1 Arg2      # run the serial script

-   .. solution:: Solution for LUNARC
+    ??? note "Solution for LUNARC"
       :class: dropdown

       This batch script is for UPPMAX.
 Adding the numbers 2 and 3.
 (FIX)